Best ERP Software

 It’s better to implement the system in different departments.
 Also, you cannot implement it at once for all employees in the department.
 The worst thing is when you are faced with implementation problems and employees don't want to be part of this process.
 In their hearts, they are happy that the implementation didn't work out.

-How to measure the implementation efficiency
+How to measure the

 There are two ways to measure efficiency.
 The first is to get an answer to the financial question: “How much money have we earned/saved in the department after the implementation of the ERP system?”